Jakob-98/openai-functools/README.md

 ## Examples

-**TODO** add proper example, current ones are from PoC project and outdated.

 Several examples can be found in the `examples` directory of this repository.
-Each example provides a concrete implementation of how to use `openai-functools` in different scenarios.

 ## Contributing